amgno/amgno.github.io/readme.md

 • Add a progress bar for uploading images
 • Fix the size of buttons on works for mobile view
 • fix layout of the admin dashboard
+• After deleting a project, and trying to open a existing one it gives an error